Skip to content

 What moves the number most

 The result responds to Current Stock Price, Call Strike Price, Premium per Share, Days to Expiry, and Shares Owned.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this